linto-ai/linto-diarization/pyannote/README.md

 **Queue name:**

-By default the service queue name is generated using SERVICE_NAME and LANGUAGE: `diarization_{LANGUAGE}_{SERVICE_NAME}`.
+By default the service queue name is generated as `SERVICE_NAME`.

-The queue name can be overided using the QUEUE_NAME env variable.
+The queue name can be overided using the `QUEUE_NAME` env variable.

 **Service discovery:**